-5.40 The proposals also represent a clear enhancement to the streetscene and to the character and appearance of the local area, including the amenity value of the Green Belt.
+5.31 The design of the proposed dwelling is very similar to that of the Approved Scheme.
+The proposed amendments do not undermine the overall design quality of the Approved Scheme and the proposal continues to represent a clear enhancement to the streetscene and to the character and appearance of the local area, including the amenity value of the Green Belt.
 It provides a more attractive setting for the house and a more enjoyable outlook from the house.

-5.41 With regards to the landscape proposals, there is ample opportunity to achieve the 10% (minimum) net gain in biodiversity that is now required of all new developments, and the removal of the hardstandings around the swimming pool and hard boundary enclosures within the garden are all positive elements embraced within the proposal that will enhance the openness of the Green Belt and the character and quality of the site and its contribution to the surrounding area.
+5.32 With regards to the landscape proposals, there remains ample opportunity to achieve the 10% (minimum) net gain in biodiversity that is now required of all new developments, and the removal of the hardstandings around the swimming pool and hard boundary enclosures within the garden are all positive elements embraced within the proposal that will enhance the openness of the Green Belt and the character and quality of the site and its contribution to the surrounding area.

-5.42 The dwelling as now proposed is a modern interpretation of the traditional 1930s design that is prevalent in the area and reflects and better reveals the existing characteristics of the site.
+5.33 The dwelling as proposed is a modern interpretation of the traditional 1930s design that is prevalent in the area and reflects and better reveals the existing characteristics of the site.
 The proposal therefore accords with the design objectives of Policy D3 of the London Plan (2021), Policy BE1 of the Hillingdon Local Plan Part 1 (2012), and policies DMEI 6 and DMHB 11 of the Hillingdon Local Plan Part 2 (2020) insofar as the proposed dwelling follows the existing character, appearance and architectural composition of the site and local area, its elevational treatment, including articulation, protrusions and extrusions, deep eaves and architectural detailing, it represents a design which is akin to the Arts and Crafts vernacular and which is entirely in keeping with the character, appearance and architectural composition of the site, the street scene and the local area, whilst avoiding unnecessary replication which may otherwise stifle creativity and innovation.